bradbell/at_cascade/readme.rst

    running a node includes running its child nodes.
    There will be an abstract interface for launching parallel jobs so it can run on a cluster or a single computer.
-5. There will be a drill option where a drill_node is specified and only the ancestors of the drill_node, up to the world node, are run as the fit_node
-6. The world database only specifies priors when fit_node is world_node.
+5. The world database only specifies priors when fit_node is world_node.
    If *node* is not the world_node, the value priors when fit_node is *node* are computed using the posterior distributions for the fit where fit_node is the parent of *node*.
 The difference priors are the same as for the